Sentencing and Probation in Orange County

 If you are facing probation, Law Office of Michael L. Guisti can help.
-Attorney Michael L. Guisti has more than 15 years of experience, and he is an award-winning trial lawyer who is recognized for his hard-hitting defense representation.
+Attorney Michael L. Guisti has years of experience, and he is an award-winning trial lawyer who is recognized for his hard-hitting defense representation.
 His notable accomplishments include The National Trial Lawyers: Top 100 Trial Lawyers, and the 10.0 "Superb" Avvo Rating.

 The purpose of summary "misdemeanor" probation is to hold offenders accountable for their actions, to provide redress for victims, and to rehabilitate offenders.
 Judges have broad discretion when it comes to probation conditions for misdemeanor convictions, however, they must be reasonable and appropriate for the offense committed.
 Misdemeanor probation typically lasts between one and three years, though it can last up to five years.

 When one is convicted of a felony and placed on felony probation, the court is allowing him or her to serve their sentence in the community instead of in prison; however, felony probation may include incarceration.
 Felony probation or "formal probation" typically lasts between three and five years.
 If you violate any of the terms of your probation, the judge can revoke the probation and send you to a California state prison to serve out the original sentence.

 Probation eligibility is based on the following factors: